sdiehl28/baseball-analytics/README.md

 ### Data Validation

 pytest is used to automate data integrity and data consistency testing.
-More than 100 attributes are checked over the last 45 years worth of data.
+More than 50 tests check more than 100 attributes over the last 45 years worth of data.
 Some examples:

 * the number of home runs hit by batters should equal the number of home runs allowed by pitchers
 * when the Retrosheet data aggregated to the same level as Lahman data, the two data sets should be consistent with each other
 * fields which should uniquely identify a row in a CSV file, actually do.

+The data consistency tests show that the Retrosheet parsers are 100% consistent with each other.
+In other words, when the data from one parser is aggregated to the same level as another parser and compared, the results are identical.

+The data consistency tests show that the Lahman data is almost 100% self consistent.
+In other words, when data from one Lahman CSV file is aggregated to the same level as another and compared, the results are almost identical.

+The data consistency tests show that the Retrosheet data when aggregated and compared with the Lahman data is:

+* for batting stats: within 0.01%
+* for pitching stats: within 0.06%
+* for fielding stats: within 0.8%

 ### Ongoing

 Additional examples of baseball data analysis are continually being added.

-Retrosheet postseason data will soon be parsed.
-All Retrosheet regular season data has been parsed and wrangled for use.
+Retrosheet postseason data will soon be parsed and wrangled.
+All Retrosheet regular season data has been parsed and wrangled.

 ## MLB Data Wrangling